roo-shy/indigo/README.md

 ## Future personal blog based on <a href="http://sergiokopplin.github.io/indigo/">Indigo Minimalist Jekyll Template</a>
-It's going to be a collection of my code knowledge journey.
+It's going to be a collection of my code knowledge journey

 ## Setup